premkyumnam/demo-repo/README.md

 Some description!

-## subheader
+## Subheader

 Watch tutorial on My YouTube

 ## Local Development
-1. Open index.html in your browser.S
+1. Open index.html in your browser.